voxel51/eta/docs/virtualenv_guide.md

 Python working environment for ETA that operates independently of other packages and Python applications on your machine.

+> Note that ETA does not currently support Python 3.7, so you must instead
+> have a Python 3.6 distribution installed on your machine

+> Note also that it is highly recommended that you do NOT use an Anaconda
+> Python distribution; if you do, the steps described here may fail...
+Fear
+> not, however, as ETA will install all necessary pacakges for you!

-## Creating virtual environments
+## Creating a virtual environment

-Follow these instructions to create Python 2 and Python 3 virtual environments.

-* If desired, install fresh python distributions (2.7 and 3.6) from https://www.python.org/downloads
+* If you want to create a Python 2.7 virtual environment and need a fresh Python installtion, download and install it from https://www.python.org/downloads

-* Sometimes installing an older version of Python can be unclear.
-If you need a fresh install of Python 3.6, you can also run the following:
+* If you want to create a Python 3.6 virtual environment and need a fresh Python installation, follow the steps below:

 ```shell
 # Ubuntu
 sudo apt-get update